christianalfoni/impact/docs/deep-dive/stores.md

 export const AppStoreProvider = createStoreProvider(AppStore);

 type Props = {
-  user: Signal<User>;
+  user: User;
 };

 function AppStore(props: Props) {
+  return {
+    get user() {
       // Any updates from React is updated on the signal, so
       // we'll just use that signal for the user and expose
       // it on the store
-  const user = props.user;

-  return {
-    get user() {
-      return user();
+      return props.user;
     },
   };
 }